Tuition and Fees

 - Apply for financial aid online at fafsa.gov.
 The application is required for all types of financial aid, including Pell and other federal grants, state grants and loans.
 The FAFSA and Renewal FAFSA are available each Jan.
 1.

-- You must enroll in 6 hours in order to be eligible for financial aid.
+- You must enroll in 6 hours (over one or two online sessions) in order to be eligible for financial aid.

 - Financial aid awards will be disbursed 10 days prior to the first day of class.
 Awards will not disburse if you are enrolled in only 3 credit hours.

 - Contact Student Financial Aid and Scholarships at 940-565-2302 or by e-mail Financial Aid directly, please click on "Ask a question" through AskUNT for information regarding financial aid for the online program.